fanpu/blog/courses.md

 - 15-356 [**Introduction to Cryptography**](https://www.cs.cmu.edu/~15356-f21/), [Elaine Shi](http://elaineshi.com/)

+  I found the class relatively easy as I had already taken 15-330 prior to this, and so I only started seeing new content near the middle of the course.
+The last part of the course covers blockchains and distributed consensus protocols, which is one of Elaine's major research areas.
+  There were some pretty cool content like oblivious data structures, multi-party computation, and zero-knowledge proofs, but personally I wished that it went faster and covered more content like lattice-based and post-quantum cryptography.

 - 15-462 [**Computer Graphics**](http://15462.courses.cs.cmu.edu/fall2021/), [Keenan Crane](http://www.cs.cmu.edu/~kmcrane/)

+  The course assignments are pretty fun. and there's many moments of instant gratification, such as when you see your ray tracer paint a beautiful image of light refracting through glass balls.
+The course staff cares deeply about the class and there's a very active Discord server for the class to ask questions, get help, and post memes.
+While I think I am pretty competent at systems debugging, I found that debugging graphics code required a completely different set of skills since the visible effect of bugs are usually the result of many different matrix operations, which can be quite unintuitive to trace back to the source.
+It was a great learning experience for me.

   Recordings from a past offering of the course can be found on this [Youtube playlist](https://youtube.com/playlist?list=PL9_jI1bdZmz2emSh0UQ5iOdT2xRHFHL7E).